-Onboarding a new node requires an existing SSH connection.
-Once connected, an Ansible playbook configures the machine by (i) installing the required software (i.e., Docker, K3s, and WireGuard), (ii) setting up the VPN, and (iii) adding the node to the K3s cluster.
-Thanks to this Ansible-based onboarding process, we strongly limit the need for manual intervention by the sensor owner for the setup (\reqref{REQ:node_onboarding}).
+\paragraph{New sensor onboarding} A fundamental operational task in \sysname{} is the onboarding of new sensors.
+To enable this process, the sensor must be reachable over the Internet via SSH, which allows the automated execution of the Ansible playbook responsible for this task.
+This playbook (i) installs the required software components, including Docker, K3s, and WireGuard; (ii) configures the additional virtual interface for the VPN connection that will be used for the sensor's management; and (iii) registers the sensor within the K3s cluster.

+By automating the entire onboarding process, the Ansible-based approach significantly reduces manual intervention by the sensor owner and ensures a consistent, reproducible deployment process.

 \paragraph{Adding modules to \sysname{}} \sysname{} offers a private container image registry that we use to deploy modules (see Sec. \ref{sec:modules}).
-We chose to offer a private registry to avoid depending on a third-party registry, while keeping our modules secured.
-To add a new module image into \sysname{}, it is sufficient to either provide a \textit{Dockerfile}, which can be built and uploaded to the private registry.
+The choice to offer a private registry avoids depending on a third-party registry, while keeping our modules secure.
+To add a new module to \sysname{}, it is sufficient to provide a \textit{Dockerfile}, which can be built and uploaded to the private registry.

 \paragraph{Deploying modules on sensors}